Universal Soldier III: Unfinished Business: Production

 Unfinished Business and its predecessor Brothers in Arms were primarily shot in Southern Ontario over 42 days spread between 27 October and 23 December 1997.
 Downsview Military Base was used as the UniSols' operations center.
 Both pictures were shot concurrently, with the schedule alternating between scenes from each film.
 The two films had an aggregate budget of $10.7 million.

 The shoot was occasionally disrupted by Canadian seasonal weather.
 Part IIIs climactic scene, which required a Fairchild C-123 Provider to be flown in from the U.S. due to a shortage of pilots for similar aircraft available in the country, was delayed by a two-day blizzard.

-Matt Battaglia's personal friend Burt Reynolds plays main antagonist "Mentor", who was introduced at the end of the previous film.
+Matt Battaglia's personal friend Burt Reynolds plays the main villain of the film, "Mentor", who was introduced at the end of the previous film.
 The character's real name (Gerard Risco) is a backronym, as the G.R. prefix found in each UniSol's identifier is revealed to be derived from his initials.
 In the novelization of the first film's script by Robert Tine, G.R. stood for Grave Registration.

 The ending was left open for a potential regular series.
 Three syndicators had reportedly expressed interest at the time of filming, but it did not materialize.